TheNotoriousMLK/dotfiles/README.md

 ./install.sh --update-brew
 ```

+The first time `Brew` is installed, you will be required to reboot your machine.

 At any time, `packagees.txt` files can be updated and the `./install.sh` command run again.
 NB: This will not uninstall already installed packages.

 ## Configuration